Healthy Homes Assessment Karaka Bays

 Draught Stopping Karaka Bays

-Draughts increase the likelihood of less temperature in homes.
-A humid home will cost more to heat, which results in wasting energy and incurring higher costs.
+Draughts may lead to lower temperatures in homes.
+A damp home will cost more to heat, which results in wasting energy and increased bills.

 What are unreasonable gaps or holes?

-If you can feel external air getting in, or see a clear draught from a gap or hole and you can feel it, it is likely to be a gap or an opening that requirements sealing in any way.
-Large cracks and gaps should be sealed permanently.
-Any gaps greater than 3mm that allow air in or out within your home need seals.
-For example, if the open fireplace isn’t used it could cause draughts, and should be sealed off.
-Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as far as possible.
+If you are able to feel external air getting in, or see an unobstructed draught coming out of a hole or gap or crack, then it’s probably a gap or an opening that needs sealing in some way.
+Large gaps and cracks should be fixed permanently.
+The gaps that exceed 3mm that allow air in or out from your home need the sealing.
+For instance, if an open fireplace is not in use, it may cause draughts and must be sealed from.
+Landlords and property managers are responsible for ensuring such draughts are eliminated in the maximum extent possible.

-There is no need to block gaps or holes in the construction.
-For instance, small gaps around doors and windows might be necessary to allow for movement within the building when the household is heated and cools so that they are able to be closed and opened instead of than sticking.
-We will inspect all doors and windows as part of the Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes which are part of the construction.
+For example, tiny gaps around doors and windows could be required to allow for movement of the structure when the home warms and cools so that they can still be closed and opened instead of than securing.
+We will test all doors and windows during your Healthy Homes assessment of your rental property.

 draught stopping building inspections